The CW: 2016–2021: Streaming era deals

-2019–2022: Streaming era deals

-Warners and CBS did not renew CW's Netflix deal in 2019, intending to use their shows on the network for their own streaming services.
+WarnerMedia and ViacomCBS did not renew CW's Netflix deal in 2019, intending to use their shows on the network for their own streaming services.
 International sales also mostly ended, because both companies wanted to retain rights to their own shows to compete with Netflix outside the United States.
 WarnerMedia's HBO Max streaming service subsequently acquired exclusive streaming rights to Warner Bros.-produced CW shows.
-This began with the 2019–20 season, with the Warner Bros.-produced Batwoman and Katy Keene debuting on HBO Max after their current seasons finished airing on The CW.
+This began with the 2019–20 season, with the Warner Bros.-produced Batwoman and Katy Keene debuting on HBO Max after their current seasons finished airing on the CW.
 The CBS Studios-produced Nancy Drew was originally announced to be heading to corporate-sibling owned CBS All Access, but appeared on HBO Max instead.
 The reason for this was amid the rebranding of CBS All Access to Paramount+ and the changes surrounding the ViacomCBS merger, CBS and Warner Bros. made the collective decision to have all CW shows have a singular streaming home on HBO Max.

-Beyond being the streaming home of CW programming, HBO Max shares a co-ownership connection with the network which allows for programming partnerships.
-This began with DC Comics series Stargirl, which The CW shared with DC Universe.
-DC Universe and The CW co-financed the series, with episodes premiering on DC Universe and airing the next day on The CW.
-After DC Universe was folded into HBO Max, Stargirl was renewed with a new co-finance deal in which The CW receives first-run airings followed by its launch on HBO Max.
-Going forward, The CW and HBO Max will continue to collaborate on potentially co-financing new projects, with the model of premiering first on HBO Max and a second run on The CW.
+Beyond being the streaming home of CW programming, HBO Max shares a co-ownership connection with the network, which allows for programming partnerships.
+This began with DC Comics series Stargirl, which the CW shared with DC Universe.
+DC Universe and the CW co-financed the series, with episodes premiering on DC Universe and airing the next day on the CW.
+After DC Universe was folded into HBO Max, Stargirl was renewed with a new co-finance deal in which the CW receives first-run airings followed by its launch on HBO Max.
+Going forward, the CW and HBO Max will continue to collaborate on potentially co-financing new projects, with the model of premiering first on HBO Max and a second run on the CW.
 "They creatively have to want the show too and believe that the show should go on their platform first for them to work," CW CEO Pedowitz said.
 "For us its a great model because it's a way to get excellent summer scripted programming and maximize programming across platforms."

-On May 13, 2021, The CW announced that it would begin programming Saturday nights on a regular basis beginning in the 2021–22 television season, following approval of the expansion by the network's key affiliate groups.
-As part of the deal, The CW ceased programming The CW Daytime block and returned the time to its stations.
-With the addition of Saturday nights, The CW has programming on every night of the week for the first time in the network's history, becoming only the sixth American English-language commercial broadcast network ever and the first since Fox to have offered prime time content on a nightly basis.
+On May 13, 2021, the CW announced that it would begin programming Saturday nights on a regular basis beginning in the 2021–22 television season, following approval of the expansion by the network's key affiliate groups.
+As part of the deal, the CW ceased programming the CW Daytime block and returned the time to its stations.
+With the addition of Saturday nights, the CW has programming on every night of the week for the first time in the network's history, becoming only the sixth American English-language commercial broadcast network ever and the first since Fox to have offered prime time content on a nightly basis.